Engineering Teaching and Learning Team

-The Engineering Teaching and Learning Team (ETLT) is here for you as an instructor support service in FEAS.
+The Engineering Teaching and Learning Team (ETLT) is here for you as an instructor support service in the Faculty.
 Brainstorm one-on-one with a team of instructional designers, media specialists, videographers, educational developers, and experienced teachers.
-Drop in to the lab on the main floor of Dupuis Hall in room G25 (8:30am-4:30pm), call 613-533-6000 ext.
+Drop into the lab on the main floor of Dupuis Hall in room G25 (8:30 am-4:30 pm), call 613-533-6000 ext.
 74871, email etlt@queensu.ca or access the ETLT remotely via LiveChat during regular business hours.
-Whether you’re looking for help with a quick question, considering re-working your course design, or wanting to learn more about a teaching and learning topic, the ETLT is here to help!
+Whether you’re looking for help with a quick question, considering reworking your course design or wanting to learn more about a teaching and learning topic, the ETLT is here to help!

-The Director of the Engineering Teaching and Learning Team provides leadership for a fabulous team of educational professionals who are passionate about working with instructors to create a world class student-centered environment in the Faculty of Engineering and Applied Science.
+The Director of the Engineering Teaching and Learning Team provides leadership for a fabulous team of educational professionals who are passionate about working with instructors to create a world-class student-centered environment in Smith Engineering at Queen's.
 Reach out to the Director of the ETLT to:

 • Learn more about how the ETLT can help you